Skip to Content

 Why trust us?

 Runner’s World UK has been vetting and reviewing running gear and tech since 1983.
-Our essential recommendations are selected based on data and insights gathered by our editors, who put the latest and greatest running shoes Meet the Garmin Venu X1: Apples latest rival Runner’s World test team is led by e-commerce editor Ali Ball, an 11-time marathoner and ultramarathoner who has over seven years experience testing fitness gear and tech.
-This guide also builds on the knowledge of Kieran Alger, who has ran over 55 marathons and is never seen wearing less than two smartwatches at once.
+Our essential recommendations are selected based on data and insights gathered by our editors, who put the latest and greatest running shoes and gear through their paces day in and day out.
+In 2024, the Runner’s World test team is led by e-commerce editor Ali Ball, a 12-time marathoner who has over seven years experience testing fitness gear and tech.

 Pros